PAYLHORSE-Software/Jodot/docs/README.md

 `global_enums`

 Straightforward, just enums.
 There's an `is_bitfield` boolean: when true, the enum values are more or less a doubling series.
+We can attempt a dynamic assignment of integer type based on the enum values, and see how that goes.

 `utility_functions`

 We should be able to skip these for now.
-Any of these functions can be reimplemented natively in jai.
+Any of these functions can (and should) be reimplemented natively in jai.

 `builtin_classes`

 Operators, constructors, destructors for godot's builtin types/classes.
-Skip these too for now?
+Skip these too?

 `classes`